Avane Srimannarayana: Plot

-During the 1980s in the lawless city of Amaravati, Karnataka, the ruthless bandit king Ramarama of the Abhira kingdom kills a theater troupe for stealing a government treasure before he can.
+During the 1980s in the western lawless city of Amaravati, Karnataka, the ruthless bandit king Ramarama of the Abhira kingdom kills a theater troupe for stealing a government treasure before he can.
 He spares and abducts the troupe bandmaster for his entertainment, but finds that they have already hidden the treasure.
 He searches to no avail, and on his deathbed he passes the throne to his younger son Tukaram.
 This leads his older son Jayaram to jealously and he kills his father and wounds Tukaram before taking the throne for himself, but he promised his father in his last moments not to kill Tukaram.
 Jayaram declares himself king but that he won't sit on the throne till they find their rightful treasure, but they fail to even fifteen years later.

 The journalist Lakshmi and her cameraman Sudhakar are seen reporting on Harishchandra, a treasure hunter hired by Tukaram to find the missing treasure, but he's kidnapped during the report.
 Lakshmi reports this to the negligent inspector Narayana, and that the possible abductors were Jayaram's men.
 Narayana had mistakenly arrested four of Harishchandra's guards who were appointed by Tukaram who is now a politician bent on killing his brother.
 He lets them go but Tukaram catches and wishes to punish him.
 He forces Narayana to write a bounty on his own head, and he must find Harishchandra or be killed by mercenaries.

-Narayana however takes advantage of this, and secretly writes the bounty to instead be to steal the newspaper delivery van to prevent Lakshmi from reporting his mistake.
-He however ends up finding the kidnapped Harishchandra in the van and decides to fake a story where he rescued him for publicity.
+Narayana, however, takes advantage of this, and secretly writes the bounty to instead be to steal the newspaper delivery van to prevent Lakshmi from reporting his mistake but he ends up finding the kidnapped Harishchandra in the van and decides to fake a story where he rescued him for publicity.
 Jayaram reads about this and captures Narayana where he confesses the truth, but Jayaram lets Narayana live on the condition he'll find the treasure.
 It's revealed that Narayana used mercenaries to kidnap Harishchandra since he himself coveted the treasure.
 He also finds out from men of the earlier theater troupe that they're a religious group who believe in the prophecy of savior called Sri Hari.
 Since Jayaram seeks to persecute the troupe, Hari is supposed to protect them and a prophecy says an eagle will sit on the chosen one's hand.
 Narayana and his deputy Achyuthanna find that Harishchandra is kidnapped again by the troupe who believe he's Hari.
 The two disguise themselves and infiltrate the troupe festival, but an eagle sits on Narayana's arm as they're caught, causing the troupe to declare him Sri Hari.